Four men charged in California with terrorist plot

 Just last week, the three men sold personal belongings, including Deleon's car, and bought airline tickets to travel from Mexico City to Istanbul, Turkey, on November 18.
 They then planned to make their way to Kabul, Afghanistan, the FBI said.

-Santana, Deleon and Gojali were arrested on Monday and made their initial court appearance later in the day in U.S. District Court in Riverside, California, where they were ordered to remain in federal custody.
-Gojali's detention hearing was continued to November 26.
-Kabir was taken into custody on Saturday in Afghanistan, the FBI said.
+Santana and Deleon were taken into federal custody following their hearing in a U.S. district court in Riverside, California, on Monday afternoon.
+Gojali's hearing will be continued on November 26.
+Kabir is in custody in Afghanistan, the FBI said.

 (Reporting by Lisa Shumaker; Editing by Mohammad Zargham and Andrew Osborn)